kevinmcaleer/kevsrobots.com/web/_posts/2022-10-01-pomodoro-bot.md

 # ------------------ Main Program ------------------

-# connect to wifi
+# connect to Wi-Fi
 draw_jpg(display,EYES)
-logging.debug('about to connect to wifi') connect_to_wifi(wifi_ssid, wifi_password)
+logging.debug('about to connect to Wi-Fi') connect_to_wifi(wifi_ssid, wifi_password)

 # update the clock